ligfx/michaelmaltese.github.io/_posts/2012-05-04-the-student-life-community-guidelines.md

 > If you believe we have erred or would like to talk about these guidelines, you can contact us anytime at [digitaleditor@tsl.pomona.edu](mailto:digitaleditor@tsl.pomona.edu).

-And May the Fourth be with you!
+May the Fourth be with you!